nhsengland/Dementia/Emergency Admissions for Dementia and Delirium Dashboard/README.md

 Please note this information is experimental and it is only intended for use for management purposes.

-SQL scripts to calculate the number of emergency admissions and readmissions for all, over 65s, Dementia diagnosis, Delirium diagnosis and MCI diagnosis.
+This folder contains the SQL scripts used to calculate the number of emergency admissions and readmissions for all, over 65s, Dementia diagnosis, Delirium diagnosis and MCI diagnosis.